Did you know that you can compel distribution of property in Surrogate’s Court pursuant to SCPA 2101(4)?

 If you have sent a demand letter for distribution and have not received a response, you can file a petition to compel a distribution with the Court.
 You can request an Order from the Court that the fiduciary be required to distribute the assets to you within a certain number of days.

-In your Petition, you have to explain who you are, when the fiduciary was appointed, what you are entitled to under the Will or the Trust, that there are sufficient assets in the Will or the Trust to satisfy the bequest to you, that the fiduciary is intentionally not distributing the assets, that more than seven months have passed, and that you are entitled to the funds.
+In your Petition, you have to explain who you are, when the fiduciary was appointed, what you are entitled to under the Will or the Trust, that there are sufficient assets in the Will or the Trust to satisfy the bequest to you and still have money left over to pay any claims or expenses, that the fiduciary is intentionally not distributing the assets, that more than seven months have passed, and that you are entitled to the funds.

 What Happens after I file my Petition to Compel Distribution of Property Pursuant to SCPA 2102(4)?